MattyAddy/goodreads_data_pipeline/README.md

 After the data arrives in BigQuery, dbt Cloud is used to both transform and model the data.
 The data itself follows a medallion architecture with three layers: bronze, silver, and gold.

 - Bronze: Initial state coming from data lake
-- Silver: Deduplicated
+- Silver: Dataset that undergoes deduplication, cleaning, data type casting, and creating a unique primary key
-- Gold:
+- Gold: Incremntal data coming from silver layer

-Once the data is ready, we can do some lightweight dimensional modeling following the Kimball approach.
+Once the data is ready in the gold layer, we can do some lightweight dimensional modeling following the Kimball approach.
 This involves separating out numerical data into a fact table and descriptive characterisics about those facts into dimension tables.
-The Kimball method follows this process:
+The Kimball method follows this four-step design process:

-Define the business problem
+- Choose the business problem
-Set the grain of the table
+- Define the grain of the data
-Build the dimensions
+- Select the dimensions
-Build the fact

-Since there are a limited number of fields to work with, the data model is very simple:
+- Select the facts

+This process will be relatively straightforward since there is only 1 dataset, but these principles are able to scale to much larger projects.
+The end product for the data model is represented as such:

+From start to finish, here is the data lineage from dbt:

 ## Visualization